-To support you in preparing for new examinable skills in the Financial Management, Business Strategy and Technology and Strategic Business Management exams from 2022 we have developed several videos on basic spreadsheet functions.
+To support you in preparing for the examinable spreadsheet skills in the Financial Management, Business Strategy and Technology and Strategic Business Management exams we have developed several videos on basic spreadsheet functions.
+The exam software does not use Excel but a similar spreadsheet software.
 View these videos to ensure you are comfortable using the functions within your exam.

 Spreadsheet functionality webinar

-Watch the webinar where we discuss the new spreadsheet functions being introduced to exams in 2022.
+Watch the webinar where we discuss the spreadsheet functions being used in exams.
+You can practice using this spreadsheet software by accessing the practice software resources here.

 Introduction to the ‘Average’ function